Accelergy-Project/accelergy-neurosim-plug-in/README.md

 - average_cell_value: Like average_input_value, but with encoded weights.
 For example, if weights are encoded as values from 1-10 with an average of 7, average_cell_value is 0.7.
 - sequential: A binary value.
 If true, rows are addressed and accessed one at a time.
 Otherwise, rows are to be activated in large blocks and not addressed.
 Setting this to TRUE can simulate a PIM memory.
 - adc_resolution: This is the number of bits of the ADC used for readout.
 ADC is a flash ADC.
 To exclude the ADC and use your own, set adc_resolution to 0.
+- read_pulse_width: Number of ns each read pulse lasts.
+- voltage_dac_bits: Number of bits resolution for a voltage-based DAC on each row.
+Voltage DACs use a row switch connected to a power rail for each possible input value.
+- temporal_dac_bits: Number of bits resolution for a temporal DAC on each row.
+Temporal DACs enode inputs as an amount of time the row stays high.

 ## Peripheral Components
 We support other digital components from NeuroSim.
 These components are useful in many places-- not just PIM!